noir-lang/noir/docs/docs/aztec/roadmap/features_initial_ldt.md

 ---
-title: Sandbox
+title: Sandbox Features Roadmap
 sidebar_position: 0
+tags: [sandbox]
 ---

 The Aztec Sandbox is intended to provide developers with a lightweight and fast local node, running alongside a PXE.

-You can learn more about running the Sandbox [here](../../reference/sandbox_reference/sandbox-reference.md).
+You can learn more about running the Sandbox [here](../../reference/developer_references/sandbox_reference/index.md).

 Developers should be able to quickly spin up local, emulated instances of an Ethereum blockchain and an Aztec encrypted rollup, and start deploying private contracts and submitting private txs.